codeViser/color-describe/README.md

 This work tries to build a novel model that can text-describe the colors based on context.

-The ideas developed here are based on Monroe et. al. (2016 & 2017) & Prof. Chris Potts guidance.
+The ideas developed here are based on Monroe et. al. (2016 & 2017) & Prof. Chris Potts' guidance.